How much PE and sport premium funding primary schools receive in the academic year 2017 to 2018 and advice on how to spend it.

 Academies, free schools and CTCs

-The Education Funding Agency (EFA) sends academies, free schools and CTCs their PE and sport premium funding in 2 separate payments.
+The Education Skills and Funding Agency (ESFA) sends academies, free schools and CTCs their PE and sport premium funding in 2 separate payments.
 You receive:

 Non-maintained special schools

-- 7/12 of your funding with the first payment you have scheduled with EFA after 1 November 2016
+- 7/12 of your funding with the first payment you have scheduled with ESFA after 1 November 2017

-- 5/12 of your funding with the first payment you have scheduled with EFA after 1 May 2017
+- 5/12 of your funding with the first payment you have scheduled with ESFA after 1 May 2018

 How to use the PE and sport premium